England’s Euro 2024 squad: Who’s on the plane and who will miss out?

 Ben Chilwell

 The Chelsea left-back didn’t play a single minute at the last Euros and watched on as Shaw (and occasionally Trippier) filled that spot.
-If he’s in the squad, Chilwell should be more involved this time, given Luke Shaw’s injury troubles.
-However, he was a little unconvincing during the March friendlies and has now picked up another issue in an injury-hit campaign, missing Chelsea’s run-in and facing a race to be fit for the Euros.
+Chilwell was a little unconvincing during the March friendlies and then picked up another problem in an injury-hit campaign, missing Chelsea’s run-in – and he was left out of England’s training squad.

-When fit, Shaw is the preferred left-back in this England team, bringing attacking threat on the overlap as well as long-standing relationships with both Maguire and Rashford at Manchester United.
-But he has spent most of this season out with a leg injury, before a hamstring strain ended his campaign early.
-With Chilwell and Trippier as viable alternatives, Shaw may struggle to regain his England place even if he recovers over the coming days.
+The midfielder was booed by England fans in last year’s internationals at Wembley following his move to the Saudi Pro League but that only seemed to strengthen Southgate’s loyalty to the player.
+Henderson hoped his push for a place on the plane was boosted after a return to European football with Ajax.
+However, his England career could be over after missing out on the Euros’ training squad.

 Kalvin Phillips